MargaretKrutikova/bs-query-string/README.md

 # bs-query-string

-Simple reasonml solution for dealing with query strings
+Simple reasonml solution for dealing with query strings.